Tearsheet

 AI Analysis | Feedback

-David Poroch, Executive Vice President and Chief Financial Officer
+David P. Poroch, Executive Vice President and Chief Financial Officer

-Stan W. Connally, Jr., Executive Vice President and Chief Operating Officer
+Stan W. Connally, Jr., Executive Vice President, Chief Operating Officer

-Sterling Spainhour, Executive Vice President and Chief Legal Officer
+Sterling Spainhour, Executive Vice President, Chief Legal Officer

 AI Analysis | Feedback

-Southern Company (SO) faces several key risks inherent to the utility industry and its specific operational and regulatory environment.
+The Southern Company (SO) faces several key risks inherent to its business as a large, diversified utility operating in both electricity and natural gas sectors.

 AI Analysis | Feedback